fedsalluzz/Finance_v1/README.md

 > where Discontinued operation = gain or loss related to specific operation valid in the period (e.g. part of the stores closed)

 - Net Income Ratio : =(Net Income/Revenue).
-It is also called Net Margin or Net Profit margin and it is expressed in percentage of the revenue.
+It is also called Net Margin or Net Profit margin and it is expressed as percentage of the revenue.
 It describes how much of a given dollar in Revenue is translated into profit.
 Net profit margin is one of the most important indicators of a company's financial health.

 > Limitation of Net Income Ratio : Net income ratio can be boosted by one time sale or other factors.
 It is used usually with Gross profit margin and operative profit margin

 ### From the Balance sheet:
-- Book value per share: ((Asset - Intangible assets - Liabilities)/Outstanding shares).
+- Book value per share: =((Asset - Intangible assets - Liabilities)/Outstanding shares).
 Also called "Net Book Value" or "Net asset value" , calculate what is the asset the shareholders would receive if the company were liquidated.
 When compared to market price it can tell you if a company is over or under priced.

-- Debt to equity:
+- Debt to equity: = Liabilities / Equities .
+This metric compares the ammount of leverage the company is using, both in long and short term debt.
+In general the higher is the D/E the mor ethe company is a risky investment because it is financing it gowth with the debt.
+However this metric needs to be compared with others like the expected growth and the current ratio for a better view.
+Factors could be Current Ratio or Cash Ratio

+- Current Ratio: Short-term Assets/Short-term Liabilites .

+- Cash Ratio: = (Cash + Securities)/Short term Liabilites .
+MEasure the short term liquidity or solvency.

 ## Current Ratios